paulo3011/sparkfy/project3-dw-on-redshift/runtime/README.md

 1. fact_songplays

-To find event songs and artist id's was made:
+To find identification for song and artists in event data was made:

 ```sql
 ALTER TABLE stage_events ADD COLUMN song_id varchar(30);